 It is important to first check if you have any history of peanut allergies yourself, or running somewhere in your or your spouse’s family.
 Only then should you introduce homemade baby food with these butters.

 - Since these butters are sticky, and for many small infants, it may turn out to be a choking hazard, it is recommended that you introduce it to your child only after he crosses 18 months of age.

 - Make sure you use good quality peanut butter from a reputed brand as only such butter is ideal for infant nutrition.

-- Keep track of your baby’s bowel movements after you’ve introduced peanut butter to the baby for the first time, and if you do find something unusual (loose stools, diarrhea, etc.), get him to your general practitioner.
+- Keep track of your baby’s bowel movements and digestion after you’ve introduced peanut butter to the baby for the first time, and if you do find something unusual (loose stools, diarrhea, etc.), get your baby’s health checked with your general practitioner.